NelsonEscudero/Soccer-Game-Manager/README.md

 Uses a MySQL relational database and SQLAlchemy to access and manage the database using Python objects.

 ## Build
-To build and run the project install Flask, and run "flask run" in the folder
+To build and run the project install Flask, and run "flask run"